raugfer/raugfer.github.io/support.md

 # One-Time Contribution

-If you would like to make a one-time contribution, please, send funds to one of the crypto addresses below:
+If you would like to make a one-time contribution, send funds to one of the crypto addresses below:

 1. Bitcoin (BTC): 1LTMyQPWE8juyNUXnVGe166ae6uud8p9G3